 Road trip to the sunflower fields in Brisbane

-Grab your best summer look and high-res camera because the sunflowers have bloomed in South East Queensland.
+Grab your best summer look and high-res camera because the sunflowers bloom every year in South East Queensland.
 The race is on to find these Insta-worthy fields that lie a two-hour drive from Brisbane in the small townships of Nobby and Allora.
 But why drive two hours for just one photo?

 Follow this road trip guide between Brisbane and the Sunflower Trail for a full day exploring the Brisbane region – we guarantee you’ll come home with more than just sunflower pictures.

 The sunflowers will be in bloom from early January until March, however, the flowers can be incredibly weather dependent.
 Check with the local tourism offices before you go to get information on the condition of the sunflower fields.

 Use this Google Map we've created to help guide you.

 Fuel up for a big day ahead and check out the historic city of Ipswich.

 For those who like to take it easy in the morning with a freshly brewed coffee and a sweet or savoury treat to banish the hunger pangs, you can’t go past one of Ipswich’s delicious cafes.
 Grab Campos Coffee from Fourthchild, all day breakfast at Chai House or eggs with house made chutney from Rafter & Rose.
 Check out all the top cafes in Ipswich.

 Occupying a restored 1895 heritage-listed building in downtown Ipswich, the antique centre is home to a number of dealers with a massive range of collectable furniture, pottery, clothing, jewels and more.